Answers for our patients

 The robotic prosthetic surgery is the most advanced mini-invasive procedure to position hip and knee prostheses.
-It is called ‘Makoplasty’ because is carried out with help of Mako Rio robot and a specific software.
+It is called ‘Makoplasty’ because is performed with help of Mako Rio robot and a specific software.
 Both assist the surgeon and support him to choose before and after operation.

 What does computerized system do?

-Before the operation, through a three-dimensional computer-assisted tomography (TAC), the software elaborates a limb electronic model.
-During the operation it receives data on the articulation form from implanted transmitters, the cartilage thickness and ligament tension.
-With these it defines surgical instructions to position the prosthesis in a perfect way, monitoring in real time the parameters that indicate its correct working.
+Before operation, through a three-dimensional computer-assisted tomography (TAC), the software elaborates a limb electronic model.
+During operation it receives data on the articulation form from implanted transmitters, the cartilage thickness and ligament tension.
+With these it defines surgical instructions to position the prosthesis in a perfect way, monitoring in real time the parameters indicating its correct working.

 How does robot operate?